Oakland, California: Incorporation

 At the time of incorporation in 1852, Oakland had consisted of the territory that lay south of today's major intersection of San Pablo Avenue, Broadway, and Fourteenth Street.
 The city gradually annexed farmlands and settlements to the east and the north.
 Oakland's rise to industrial prominence, and its subsequent need for a seaport, led to the digging of a shipping and tidal channel in 1902.
 This resulted in the nearby town of Alameda being made an island.
 In 1906, the city's population doubled with refugees made homeless after the 1906 San Francisco earthquake and fire.

-In 1908 lawyer, former miner and newspaper owner Homer Wood (1880–1976) suggested to his friend Frank Bilger of Blake and Bilger Rock Quarry and Paving Company that he organize a gathering to establish a Rotary Club east of the bay.
+In 1908, the lawyer, former miner, and newspaper owner Homer Wood (1880–1976) suggested to his friend Frank Bilger of Blake and Bilger Rock Quarry and Paving Company that he organize a gathering to establish a Rotary Club east of the bay.
 On November 27, 1908, Homer took a ferry across the bay in a driving rainstorm and met for lunch with Frank and twenty three other businessmen at the Hotel Metropole at 13th and Jefferson.
 This gathering became the first meeting of the Tri-City Rotary Club, renamed in 1911 The Rotary Club of Oakland, the third Rotary Club in the world.
 This group established the tradition of weekly meetings, something most clubs worldwide follow today.

 In 1917, General Motors opened an automobile factory in East Oakland called Oakland Assembly.
 It produced Chevrolet cars and then GMC trucks until 1963, when it was moved to Fremont in southern Alameda County.
 Also in 1916, the Fageol Motor Company chose East Oakland for their first factory, manufacturing farming tractors from 1918 to 1923.
 By 1920, Oakland was the home of numerous manufacturing industries, including metals, canneries, bakeries, internal combustion engines, automobiles, and shipbuilding.
 By 1929, when Chrysler expanded with a new plant there, Oakland had become known as the "Detroit of the West," referring to the major auto manufacturing center in Michigan.

 Oakland expanded during the 1920s, as its population expanded with factory workers.
 Approximately 13,000 homes were built in the 3 years between 1921 and 1924, more than during the 13 years between 1907 and 1920.
 Many of the large downtown office buildings, apartment buildings, and single-family houses still standing in Oakland were built during the 1920s; they reflect the architectural styles of the time.

 Russell Clifford Durant established Durant Field at 82nd Avenue and East 14th Street in 1916.
 The first transcontinental airmail flight finished its journey at Durant Field on August 9, 1920, flown by Army Capt.
 Eddie Rickenbacker and Navy Lt.
 Bert Acosta.
-Durant Field was often called Oakland Airport, though the current Oakland International Airport was soon established 4 mi to the southwest.
+Durant Field was often called Oakland Airport, though the current Oakland San Francisco Bay Airport was soon established 4 mi to the southwest.